CryptoCompareLTD/FIX-Guide/README.md

 || MarketDataRequest | -> ||
 || MarketData | <- ||

-On establishing a TCP connection, the connecting FIX client is expected to send a [Logon](https://www.onixs.biz/fix-dictionary/4.4/msgtype_a_65.html) message as the first message.
+On establishing a TCP connection, the connecting FIX client is expected to send a [Logon](https://www.onixs.biz/fix-dictionary/4.4/msgtype_a_65.html) (A) message as the first message.
 It is expected that the [password field](https://www.onixs.biz/fix-dictionary/4.4/tagnum_554.html) of the Logon message will contain the API key.

-The server will respond with a Logon should the connection be established successfully or a [LogOut](https://www.onixs.biz/fix-dictionary/4.4/msgType_5_5.html) otherwise.
+The server will respond with a Logon should the connection be established successfully or a [LogOut](https://www.onixs.biz/fix-dictionary/4.4/msgType_5_5.html) (5) otherwise.

-Once the connection is established, to establish what Symbols are available, the client is **expected** to send a [SecurityListRequest](https://www.onixs.biz/fix-dictionary/4.4/msgtype_x_120.html) message.
+Once the connection is established, to establish what Symbols are available, the client is **expected** to send a [SecurityListRequest](https://www.onixs.biz/fix-dictionary/4.4/msgtype_x_120.html) (x) message.

-The server will respond with a [SecurityList](https://www.onixs.biz/fix-dictionary/4.4/msgType_y_121.html) message with status information in the [SecurityRequestResult](https://www.onixs.biz/fix-dictionary/4.4/tagNum_560.html) field.
+The server will respond with a [SecurityList](https://www.onixs.biz/fix-dictionary/4.4/msgType_y_121.html) (y) message with status information in the [SecurityRequestResult](https://www.onixs.biz/fix-dictionary/4.4/tagNum_560.html) field.

 SecurityList messages have 3 types:
 * VALID_REQUEST (0) - The request was successful and the instrument list is attached to this message.